SkyLundy/Fluency-Translation/README.md

 ### Customizing/Translating UI Text
 All text for the Fluency UI elements can be customized.
 This is done through ProcessWire's language setup.
 In the Admin visit Setup->Languages, edit the 'default' language.
 Then click "Find Files To Translate".

-All UI related translation files will be located in the `module_localizations` folder in the Fluency plugin directory.
+All UI related translation files will be located in the `module_localizations` folder in the Fluency module directory.

-By default the "Translate From" trigger for each field uses the title of the default language as it is configured in ProcessWire.
+By default the translation trigger for each field uses the title of the default language in ProcessWire, i.e. "Translate From English", if English was the name you gave the default language in ProcessWire.
+You may set this by changing it in the translation file for your default language.

 ## Using Fluency & DeepL Programatically
 The Fluency module is a ProcessWire interface for bringing DeepL translation to the admin and content editing screens.
 There are two ways to access translation in your scsripts and templates.
 The `translate()` method for both is identical and is as follows: